AriJijon/training_gitgub/commands_git.md

 ### Basic routine for commiting

-That is bow I save a snapshot/ point in time
+That is bow I save a snapshot/ point in time.
+Add together files that you want to commit together.
+...

 git add <name of the file>
 git commit -m "meaninful msg"
+...

-### how to check the status of my files/ directories in my gift project
+### Check the status of my files and directories

 check if there are uncomited, unstage, or untracked